AnonSols/vigor/README.md

-I'll integrate the provided images into your README and craft comprehensive posts for LinkedIn and X. Let's start with the README:

----

 ## Rabahh Hotel Management Application

 This is a **fully functional** hotel management application built using modern tools like **React TypeScript** for its development, **Context API** for state management, **React Query** for remote state management, and **Supabase** for the backend.